 Circadian Light For Your Health

 The use of daylighting in buildings has focused primarily on reducing energy consumption and providing pleasant interior environments.
 However, light, especially daylight, may be good for one's health through impacts on the body's circadian rhythms.
-Given that people spend a majority of their waking hours indoors at work, daylight- if appropriately engineered and supplemented by electric light when necessary - may have unrecognized health benefits for millions of federal employees.
+Given that people spend a majority of their waking hours indoors at work, daylight- if appropriately engineered and supplemented by electric light when necessary - may have unrecognized health benefits.

 Purpose of GSA's Circadian Research

-GSA's research is focused on identifying the links between the circadian stimulus people receive at work and their wake/sleep patterns, daytime alertness, and emotional functioning.
-GSA's overall goal is to identify specific health benefits of lighting practices that can be replicated in new and existing buildings to achieve innovative, cost effective ways to improve employee health and well-being at work.
+GSA's research has been focused on identifying the links between the amount of light people receive at work and their wake/sleep patterns, daytime alertness, and emotional functioning.
+GSA's overall goal is to identify specific health benefits of lighting practices that can be replicated in new and existing buildings to achieve innovative and cost effective ways to improve employee health and well-being at work.

 - GSA Headquarters, Washington, DC

 - Edith Green-Wendell Wyatt Federal Building, Portland, Oregon

 - Federal Center South Building 1202, Seattle, Washington